Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Can't downscale 4k signals.

-The Xiaomi G Pro 27i is great for office use.
-Its main advantage is that it's a fantastic choice for using it in a bright room, as it gets bright enough to fight glare and has great reflection handling.
+The Xiaomi G Pro 27i is very good for office use.
+Its main advantage is that it's a fantastic choice for using it in a bright room, as it gets bright enough to fight glare and has decent reflection handling.
 Its versatile ergonomics also make it easy to adjust, and it has decent viewing angles that keep the image consistent when viewing from the sides.
 Lastly, it has a 1440p screen with good text clarity.

 Pros